 - Goldcorp in obtaining the dismissal of a securities class action.

-- Hycroft Mining in an ongoing securities class action suit and a dismissed derivative action.
+- Hycroft Mining in a putative securities class action and a dismissed derivative action.

 - The underwriters of Clovis Pharmaceuticals in securities class actions and an opt-out case relating to a secondary offering.